 Heroic BSOD: In Episode 1, if you let Clementine die, Lee just stares in shock while a walker attacks him from behind.
 Kenny is in the throes of one through the entire second half of Episode 3 after losing his wife and son.

 Heroic Sacrifice: In Episode 5, depending on your choices, Kenny sacrifices himself either to save Christa or Ben (if he survived Episode 4).
 It's an offscreen death, though, so it's still possible he'll show up in Season 2.

 Hoist by His Own Petard: The St. Johns chop off Mark's legs and make them into meat for dinner.
-Mark dies from the blood loss and comes back as a walker.
-Grabbing Brenda from behind as she's holding Katjaa hostage.
+Mark dies from blood loss and comes back as a walker, grabbing Brenda from behind as she's holding Katjaa hostage.

 Danny ends up falling victim to one of his own modified bear traps during the fight in the barn.

 On a much larger scale with Crawford.
 The very system they set up to ensure their survival instead ensured their downfall.

 Larry.
 Killed by the very same knee-jerk emotional reaction that almost had him killing Duck ("We've gotta throw him out or...
 Smash his head in!")